Go Splash Float Jacket

 It is important for the Float Jacket to fit properly to ensure safe use and comfort.
 The jacket should have a snug fit, sitting close to the body without being too tight.
 It should not ride up when your child is in the water.
 Additionally, your child should be able to move their arms freely and comfortably while wearing the jacket, allowing them to practice swimming strokes effectively.

-Float jackets are suitable for children aged 2 and over.
-By this age, children have better muscle control and coordination, allowing them to maintain balance and manage their movements in the water more effectively.
+muscle control and coordination by this age, allowing them to maintain balance and manage their movements in the water more effectively.
 Younger children and babies may not have the neck strength needed to keep their heads above water.